sezerberkayaksu/sezerberkayaksu/README.md

 ### Hello there folks, it's Berkay! :metal:

 ## **Mechatronic Engineer | Software Developer (Also Geek Metalhead)**
-### *Recently ı am working on front-end technologies also ı love to develop IoT projects, video games and board games, ı grew up in a geek family so besides being Jr. developer also ı am the Jr. geek in the family.
+### *Recently ı am working on front-end technologies also ı love to develop IoT projects, video games and board games.
+I grew up in a geek family so besides being Jr. developer also ı am the Jr. geek in the family.
 So, as master Kenobi said:*
 ![](https://media.giphy.com/media/Nx0rz3jtxtEre/giphy.gif)

 ## Tech I Use